 Official misconduct in New Jersey is a second degree crime.
 “Second degree” in New Jersey is very serious, just one degree lower than offenses such as armed robbery, aggravated sexual assault, and kidnapping.
 Persons found guilty of second degree crimes are virtually certain of being sentenced to imprisonment.
 However, when benefit conferred does not exceed $200.00, then official misconduct in New Jersey is a third degree crime.
 In that instance, there is a likelihood that imprisonment may be avoided.

-Each has successfully guided thousands of New Jersey clients through first-, second-, third-, and fourth degree charges.
-They have successfully defended charges of both “street crimes” and so-called white collar crimes like official misconduct.
-If you have been charged with an offense in New Jersey, either State or federal, each is available to review your situation in a private, confidential, no-obligation conference.
-They would welcome your call.
+He knows his way around.
+He has successfully guided thousands of New Jersey clients through first-, second-, third-, and fourth degree charges.
+He has successfully defended charges of both “street crimes” and so-called white collar crimes like official misconduct.
+If you have been charged with an offense in New Jersey, either State or federal, he is available to review your situation in a private, confidential, no-obligation conference.
+He would welcome your call.